Master of Business Administration

 The Master of Business Administration program at Sam Houston State University is designed to develop candidates for positions of leadership in modern organizations.
 Managerial procedures and practices are continually changing.
 Therefore, the program emphasizes the integration and synthesis of various disciplines to develop a student’s ability to function in a dynamic environment and make sound administrative decisions that maximize the value and contributions of an organization.
 The MBA program is suited for qualified students from any academic discipline.
 The program provides the candidate with a basic managerial background through the core requirements while providing individualized adaptation through elective courses.

-The MBA requires 36 graduate hours including 27 hours of core courses and 9 hours of electives.
+The MBA requires 30 graduate hours including 21 hours of core courses and 9 hours of electives.

 Core and elective courses are available to complete our MBA program entirely online.
 Please see the current schedule of classes for the course offerings.

-The MBA program may be completed in as few as four semesters; however, it is not recommended that students who are working attempt more than six hours in a semester.
+The MBA program may be completed in as few as three semesters; however, it is not recommended that students who are working attempt more than six hours in a semester.
 A more realistic timeline would be approximately two years.

 Additional information: Reference the Program Landing Page for additional information, such as cost, delivery format, contact information, or to schedule a visit.